Abalieno/Fear-of-Existence/README.md

 With commit 95 I moved from standard MinGW to MinGW-w64.
 This means the compiled .exe will likely require a 64bit Windows, for the time being.
 The process was detailed here: http://www.cesspit.net/drupal/node/2103 explaining how to install properly(?)
 MinGW-w64 along with MSYS on Windows, and to compile libtcod and SDL to work with 64bits

 SUMMARY: I’m not a programmer who now attempts to write a roguelike, I’m a total noob who’s learning how to program through a roguelike.
-The "ideal" at this stage is that I move through the basics of game programming as if ideally following the history of RPGs from the very beginning.
+The principle at this stage is that I move through the basics of game programming as if ideally following the history of Computer RPGs from the very beginning.
 In the process, I hope to capture both what was the unique flavor of those old games as well the complexity of modern games.
+The design goal is to mix many different game ideas and rules, integrated into a unique vision.

 --
 Ok, this is essentially a purely conceptual stage, it will take me years to get closer to a playable/interesting stage, and I'm not asking for money, neither now nor later. (but I could always use some help)